 The Milsim Fire Team

 The composition of the milsim fire team as we previously mentioned usually consists of six members.
 Since we already know their general roles, let's dive deeper into how these roles work.
-It's a good rule of thumb that each member of your six man team serves to functions as either an offensive player or a predominately defensive player.
+It's a good rule of thumb that each member of your six-man team serves to function as either an offensive player or a predominately defensive player.
 More specifically, you can classify them as assaulters or support members.

-The riflemen element of your fire team should always serve as assaulters.
+The riflemen element of your fireteam should always serve as assaulters.
 Your job is to push the objective using coordinated tactics, clear lines of communication, and fluid motion to make sure you are attacking with a unified purpose.
 Assaulters excel in game modes that include capturing an objective, eliminating opponents, or searching for objectives.
-Equipment usually used by fire team members that want to act as assaulters usually include an assault rifle of some kind and a reliable sidearm.
-Ideally you want to have multiple magazines at the ready as well as you will be in constant battle as an offensive player.
+Equipment usually used by fire team members that want to act as assaulters usually includes an assault rifle of some kind and a reliable sidearm.
+Ideally, you want to have multiple magazines at the ready as well as you will be in constant battle as an offensive player.

 Other support roles include the sniper/designated marksmen.
 Before we go into the specifics, we have written an extensive blog about how to be an airsoft sniper.
 We highly recommend this as it breaks down this role very well.
 You might ask "What is the difference between a sniper and designated marksmen?"
 While there are some very specific differences, for the sake of simplicity, the difference comes to the choice of weapon.
 Traditionally the sniper uses a bolt action rifle whereas the designated marksmen use a semi-auto rifle.
 As I said, there are some more small differences, so for the sake of simplicity, I will use the general term, "sharpshooter".